moorepants/eme185/content/pages/reports.rst

 Please note that each report should be standalone.
-You may refer to earlier reports, but each report should provide adequate information to allow a reader to fully understand what is being presented and why.
+You may refer to earlier reports, but each report should provide adequate information to allow a reader to fully understand what is being presented and why without reading any of the other reports.
 The reports should be directed to other personnel that may not have detailed knowledge of the project.

 Report Format
 =============